 - Escapes from other problems by gambling

-- Resorts to illegal activity to keep gambling
+- Resorts to illegal activity to fund the addiction

 - Cannot emotionally handle restricting themselves from gambling

-- Expects that they can always get more money for gambling
+- Expects that they can always get more money for their habit

 - Feels compelled to keep playing until they win